|Attorney||Licensed in||Status in firm|

 Tammy Belinsky earned her law degree at the University of Richmond in 1999 following a career as a water-quality regulator with Virginia's Water Control Board and Department of Environmental Quality.
 Ms. Belinsky practiced domestic relations law with the Legal Aid office in Roanoke, Virginia, before associating as co-counsel with David Bailey on land use and personal injury cases in 2000.
 Previously, Ms. Belinsky was employed by a non-profit environmental law firm focusing on issues concerning endangered species and on the management of the forestland, private and public, in Virginia.

-Ms. Belinsky is the current Chair of the Environmental Section of the Virginia State Bar, the Secretary of the Floyd County Bar Association, and a member of the Virginia Trial Lawyers Association.
+Ms. Belinsky is the Secretary of the Floyd County Bar Association and a member of the Virginia Trial Lawyers Association.

 - A.A.S.
 Environmental Technology and Engineering, Paul Smith's College, 1981